SpiderMonkey is Mozilla's JavaScript and WebAssembly Engine, written in C++ and Rust. In BLFS, the source code of SpiderMonkey is taken from Firefox.

 as the number of all CPU cores in the system even if a cgroup is

-each of system memory, so the peak memory usage may be up to 18 GB
+system memory, so the peak memory usage may be very large if your

-without enough memory may invoke the kernel OOM killer and cause
+memory may invoke the kernel OOM killer and cause stability issues.

-stability issues.
-If you don't have enough system memory available,
+If you don't have enough system memory available, append

-test suite with 5 parallel jobs so the memory usage won't exceed 15
+suite with 3 parallel jobs so the memory usage won't exceed 12 GB.

 Don't generate debug symbols since they are very large and most